midl-dev/midl-website.github.io/team.md

 ### Chao Zhang - Engineer

-Chao has 8 year experience of cloud and on-premise infra management along with software development, was most recently working at Nokia.
+Chao has 8 years experience of cloud and on-premise infra management along with software development, was most recently working at Nokia.

 <img src="/img/midl-chao.jpeg"/>